aqingo3o/line-modeling_Circinus/README.md

 **Lab computer:** Ubuntu20.04
 Model fitting requires computational powerrrr, so I perform those tasks on desktop.
+(But I think writing .inp files on feifei is much faster?)
 Thought I may not use `pyradex` for modeling, I still need to mention that I could only make `pyradex` works on Linux now. :(